tdmrhn/dLightbox.js/README.md

 = Does the plugin impact page loading speed? =

-Extremely lightweight at only 6kb (2.2kb gzipped) for both dLightbox.js and dLightbox.css
+Extremely lightweight at only 2.5kb gzipped for both dLightbox.js and dLightbox.css

 == Changelog ==

+= 0.3 =
+* Added Zoom to original image size on double click

 = 0.2 =
 * Added Dynamic Thumbnails